On this page:

 Work Term Projects

-As with all your other academic work, you must ensure that your work is properly referenced; plagiarism can result in removal from the co-op program and suspension from the University.
+As with all your other academic work, you must ensure that your work is properly referenced.
+Plagiarism can result in removal from the co-op program and suspension from the University.

 Late or Missing Projects

-Projects for 8, 12 or 16 Month Work Terms
+Projects for 8, 12, or 16 month work terms

-Failing a Work Term Project
+Rewriting your Work Term Project